Mr-Clear/Clear19/readme.txt

 --- Color ---

 By selecting M1..3 you select red/green/blue for manipulation.
-Using the scroll you can adjust the current backlight value.
+Using the scroll you can adjust the current back light value.

 --- Color ---